 Aventri shall implement appropriate technical and organizational measures designed to protect Personal Data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data as set forth in the Agreement, including the implementation of appropriate Aventri security policies, which are available to Client upon request.

-In the event Aventri processes credit or debit card payment information, it does so in compliance with all applicable Payment Card Industry Security Standard (PCI DSS) requirements, and is PCI DSS Level 1 certified.
+In the event Aventri Processes credit or debit card payment information, it does so in compliance with all applicable Payment Card Industry Security Standard (PCI DSS) requirements, and is PCI DSS Level 1 certified.

-Aventri shall make available to Client, upon Client’s written request, copies of any relevant summaries of external security certifications, security audit reports, or other information necessary to demonstrate compliance with this DPA.
+Aventri shall make available to Client, upon Client’s written request, copies of any relevant summaries of external security certifications, security audit reports, penetration tests or other information reasonably necessary to demonstrate compliance with this DPA.
 Client shall be entitled to audit Aventri’s compliance with this DPA; provided, such audit shall occur not more than once a year, save for in the event of a Personal Data Breach where an additional audit may be conducted by Client.
 An audit shall be conducted following reasonable prior written notice and may include, but not be limited to, a site visit (during normal office hours and with reasonable prior notice), and a review of Aventri’s policies, procedures and other documentary evidence as reasonably required by Client.

 Upon Client’s request at any time during the term of the Agreement or upon termination of the Agreement, Aventri shall immediately cease Processing the Personal Data and, at Client’s option or direction, delete, destroy or render unusable all Personal Data in its possession or control, unless instructed by Client (within 60 days following such request or termination) to also return a copy of such Personal Data.
 This requirement shall not apply to the extent that Aventri is required by any applicable law to retain some or all of the Personal Data, in which event Aventri shall isolate and protect such Personal Data from any further Processing except to the extent required by such law.
 If requested by Client, Aventri shall provide written certification of its compliance with this section.